feixuxi/Ventilator/manufacturing/README.md

 For each component, the goal is to document:
 * the reasoning for the design
+* files or links to original CAD, derived step files and 3d-printer files with scaffolding
-* production process and common problems to watch out for
+* prototype fabrication process and common problems to watch out for
+* plans for fabrication at scale
 * link characterization tests and data
 * link to software that interfaces with component
 * link to any validation tests that are available to evaluate individual assemblies